Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 \item Another way of constructing examples of multiplicative topological dynamical systems is with the help of completely multiplicative functions.
 A function $b\colon\N\to \C$ is called \define{multiplicative} if $b(n_1n_2)=b(n_1)b(n_2)$ for all coprime $n_1,n_2\in\N$, and it is called \define{completely multiplicative} if $b(n_1n_2)=b(n_1)b(n_2)$ for all $n_1,n_2\in\N$.
 Any completely multiplicative function $b$ taking values in the unit circle $ S^1\coloneqq \{z\in\C: |z|=1\}$ induces a natural action $S=(S_n)_{n\in\N}$ of $(\N,\cdot)$ on $ S^1$ via $S_n(z)=b(n)z$ for all $n\in\N$ and $z\in S^1$.
 Let $Y$ denote the closure of the image of $b$ in $S^1$.
-We call the multiplicative topological dynamical system $(Y, S)$ the \define{multiplicative rotation by $b$}.
+We call the multiplicative topological dynamical system $(Y, S)$ \define{multiplicative rotation by $b$}.
 We remark that multiplicative rotation by the Liouville function $\lio$ and multiplicative rotation on two points (as defined in the previous paragraph) are isomorphic as topological dynamical systems. \end{enumerate} \end{Remark}

 A version of the Bogolyubov-Krylov theorem for actions of $(\N,\cdot)$ implies that every multiplicative topological dynamical system $(Y,S)$ possesses an $S$-invariant Borel probability measure $\nu$.
 If this measure is unique then $(Y,S)$ is called \define{uniquely ergodic}.
-Motivated by \cref{thm_dynamical_MVT_Omega}, it is tempting to ask whether it is true that for any uniquely ergodic multiplicative topological dynamical system $(Y,\nu,S)$ one has
+Motivated by \cref{thm_dynamical_MVT_Omega}, it is tempting to conjecture that for any uniquely ergodic multiplicative topological dynamical system $(Y,\nu,S)$ one has

 for all $y\in Y$ and all $g\in\Cont(Y)$.
-In general, \eqref{eqn_ud_of_mtds} is false (see\ \cref{example_1} below).
+In general, this is false (see\ \cref{example_1} below).
 However, we will show that \eqref{eqn_ud_of_mtds} holds for a large class of multiplicative topological dynamical systems which contains systems of the form $(X,T^\Omega)$ as a rather special subclass.